Variable declarations in markup (replacing {@const ...}

 Closes #16462 Supersedes #16463

-, add a changeset (npx changeset
+packages/svelte/src, add a changeset (npx changeset).

-and lint the project with pnpm lint
+pnpm testand lint the project withpnpm lint

-, which is a) weird, b) inconsistent with $derived(...)
+Right now we have , which is a) weird, b) inconsistent with $derived(...), and c) limiting.

 Instead of this...